Pennsieve/pennsieve-app-2/README.md

 ### Node

-Use node version `14.16.0` to run the app.
+Use node version `14.21.1` to run the app.
 You can use [nvm](https://github.com/creationix/nvm) to install or change version.

 With nvm installed:

-`nvm install 14.16.0`
+`nvm install 14.21.1`

+You can also run `nvm use` which will use the node version defined in the .nvmrc

 ## Setup

 ### Install dependencies

 `yarn`

 ## Development server